solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

     payer.publicKey,
   );

-  // 1.2 Create a new Transaction.
-  const durableTx = new Transaction();
+  // Step 1.3: Create a new transaction const durableTx = new Transaction();
   durableTx.feePayer = payer.publicKey;

-  // 1.3 Set the recentBlockhash to be the nonce value. durableTx.recentBlockhash = nonceAccount.nonce;
+  // Step 1.4: Set the recentBlockhash to the nonce value from the nonce account durableTx.recentBlockhash = nonceAccount.nonce;

-  // 1.4 Add the `nonceAdvance` instruction as the first instruction in the transaction. durableTx.add(
+  // Step 1.5: Add the `nonceAdvance` instruction as the first instruction durableTx.add(
     SystemProgram.nonceAdvance({
       authorizedPubkey: payer.publicKey,